RituPande/ritupande.github.io/_posts/2023-10-01-expectation-maximization.md

 Lastly, an alternative to using MCMC to approximate the posterior of a complex model, we can use mean-field variational inference, a topic discussed in the next post.

-## 3. Example: Gaussian Mixture Model
+## 3. Example: Univariate Gaussian Mixture Model
 In this section, we see will see how expectation maximization algorithm is applied to Gaussian Mixture Models.
-The generic expectation maximization algorithm derived above places no restriction on $Q$ to be of any specific distribution type.
+The generic expectation maximization algorithm derived above places no restriction on underlying distribution type that generates the data.
 Gaussian Mixture Models model data that is derived from multiple gaussian distributions.
-It provides a softmax ( probability distribution) of how an observed variable is dependent on the latent ones.
+The latent variable, is a categorical variable that ditermines the softmax ( probability distribution) of gaussian distributions an observation is derived from.

 **Given:**
-Evidence = $x^{(i)}$, for i=1,2,...,N
+Evidence = $x^{(i)}$, for i=1,2,..., $N$
-Number of latent Varibles: K
+Latent Variable = $Z$, which is categorical
+$|Z|$: $K$
 **Model:**
 $Z^{(i)}$ = $\pi^{(i)}$
 $P(x^{(i)} | Z^{(i)}) = \mathcal{N}(\mu_{Z^{(i)}},\sigma^{2}_{Z^{(i)}})$